 Chapter 2.
 Earth’s Doppelgängers

-Kepler 62 is a 5-planet system about 1200 light years away from Earth in the Lyra constellation.
+Kepler 62 is a 5-planet system about 1200 light-years away from Earth in the Lyra constellation.
 The host star is smaller and cooler than our sun.
-The first 3 planets closest to sun are too hot and inhospitable.
-Next, is the planet Kepler 62f which is in the inner hospitable zone.
+The first 3 planets closest to the sun are too hot and inhospitable.
+Next, is the planet Kepler 62f which is in the inner hospitable zone?
 Kepler-62f is the smallest of the habitable planets.
 It’s about 40% larger than Earth.
 It completes a full revolution around its host star every 267 days.
 We don’t know if it contains water.
 But it’s likely covered in rocks.

 Kepler-62e revolves around the same start as Kepler-62f.
-In the Lyra constellation, it’s also about 1200 light-years from Earth.
+The Lyra constellation is also about 1200 light-years from Earth.
 In a 5-planet system, it’s the second outermost planet in the hospitable range (fifth away from the host star).
 It’s 60% larger than the size of Earth and orbits every 122 days.

 2700 light-years from Earth is a two-planet system around a star called Kepler 69.
 Star is the same type and similar to our sun.
 Although it’s slightly smaller and cooler.
 Inner planet Kepler-69b orbits every 13 days.
 Much hotter than Mercury.
 Outer planet Kepler-69c is about 70% larger than Earth.
 Orbits every 240 days.
 It is the smallest planet found in the habitable zone.

 Gliese-667Cc (GJ 667Cc)

 Gliese 667 C is a triple star system approximately 23.6 light-years away in the Scorpius constellation.
 Its radius (6,095 mi) is 50% larger than Earth.
 Gliese 667 C orbits the red dwarf star Gliese 667 C with an orbital period of 28.1 days.
 Because of its host star luminosity, Gliese 667 C receives similar electromagnetic radiation to Earth.
 This planet was first discovered by the European Southern Observatory in 2011.

 Gliese-581c (Gl 581c)